-The student and parent/caregiver are required to carefully read this agreement before signing it.
+This form is required to be signed and returned to the school office.
+The following program can also be added on if required: ☐ I require the additional Adobe package for specialist subjects eg Design The student and parent/caregiver are required to carefully read this agreement before signing it.
 Any questions should be addressed to our Network Administrator, David Hammond (Ph.
 4669 0900) and clarification obtained before the agreement is signed.

-In signing below, I acknowledge that I:

-- understand and accept all policies, conditions and guidelines as per the School's BYOL Student Charter Agreement; Responsible Behaviour Plan for Students; Electronic Device Policy; and Internet Access Agreement - accept responsibility for damage that may occur to the device within the School and have insured the device in case of damage or have chosen to self-insure the device - understand this fee is to be paid annually and pay, in full, my Textbook Hire fee in advance prior to connecting to the BYOL network/on-boarding at Dalby SHS - understand that, should my device not meet minimum specifications as outlined in the BYOL Student Charter Agreement booklet, I will not be able to connect to the BYOL network at Dalby SHS and the on-boarding fee will not be refunded.

-Student's name: 2019 Year Level:
+In signing below, I acknowledge that I: understand and accept all policies, conditions and guidelines as per the School's BYOL Student Charter Agreement; Student Code of Conduct for Students; Electronic Device Policy; Internet Access Agreement and BYOxLink Parent/Carer Fact Sheet. accept responsibility for damage that may occur to the device within the School and have insured the device in case of damage or have chosen to self-insure the device understand that, should my device not meet minimum specifications as outlined in the BYOL Student Charter Agreement booklet, I may not be able to connect to the BYOL network at Dalby SHS Student name: Current Year Level: Student signature: Date: / / Parent /caregiver name: Parent /caregiver signature: Date: / /

-Student's signature: Date: 1 1

-Parent's/caregiver's name:

-Parent's/caregiver's signature: Date: 1 1